GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation

+### 6.77.04

+Fixed bug in `gam report users ... range <Date> <Date>` where an extraneous API call was made if a date was reached where no API data was available.

 ### 6.77.03

 Thanks to jay, added the following Colab License SKUs: